chriski777/NSTAnalysis/README.md

 * Third Function handle (String)
 * Extra Functions cell (Cell)

 The extra Functions cell should contain function handles that you'd like to see included in the dataTip. **The extra Functions you use must also have their results already calculated (Must have used master function for extra functions)**.
 If you don't have any extra results you would like to see, just use an empty cell.
+AllScatterPlot3D also prints to the console the neurons classified as 'No Class'.

 ```
 dataTipCell = {'extFunction1',..., 'extFunctionN'};